MathieuBuisson/PSCodeHealth/docs/Functions/Get-PSCodeHealthComplianceRule.md

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-PSCodeHealthComplianceRule -CustomSettingsPath .\MySettings.json -SettingsGroup OverallHealthReportMetricsRules
+Get-PSCodeHealthComplianceRule -CustomSettingsPath .\MySettings.json -SettingsGroup OverallMetrics
 ```

-Gets all PSCodeHealth compliance rules (metrics warning and fail thresholds, etc...) in effect in the group 'OverallHealthReportMetricsRules'.
+Gets all PSCodeHealth compliance rules (metrics warning and fail thresholds, etc...) in effect in the group 'OverallMetrics'.

 This also output any compliance rule overriding the defaults because they are specified in the file MySettings.json.